metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 49ers loading the box against these Falcons.

 Talan Hufonga involved on quite a few blitzes for these 49ers.
 He may be an impact player though...

+Mariota's ability to run has become a real weapon for the Falcons.
+Add in Drake London and Kyle Pitts with their ability to catch contested throws and you have an Atlanta team that's cooking.